William McMaster Murdoch: Night of the sinking

 At approximately 11:39 pm on 14 April 1912, First Officer Murdoch was in charge when a large iceberg was sighted directly in the Titanics path.
-Lookout Fredrick Fleet rang the warning bell three times.
+Lookout Frederick Fleet rang the warning bell three times.
 It is likely that Murdoch had already seen the iceberg, and as soon as Officer Moody relayed Fleet's warning, "Iceberg right ahead!", Murdoch "rushed" from the bridge wing to the bridge.
 Quartermaster Robert Hichens, who was at the helm, and Fourth Officer Joseph Boxhall, who had heard the warning bell and had come from the officers' quarters behind the bridge, heard Murdoch's order to turn the helm "Hard-a-starboard", a tiller command which would turn the ship to port (left) by moving the tiller to starboard (right).
 At the time, steering instructions on British ships generally followed the way tillers on sailing vessels are operated, with turns in the opposite direction from the commands.
 As Walter Lord noted in The Night Lives On, this did not fully change to the "steering wheel" system of commands in the same directions as turns until 1924.
 This has led to rumours that Murdoch's orders were misinterpreted by the helmsman, resulting in a turn the wrong way.

 Fourth Officer Boxhall testified that Murdoch set the ship's telegraph to "Full Astern", but Greaser Frederick Scott and Leading Stoker Frederick Barrett testified that the stoking indicators went from "Full" to "Stop".
-During or immediately before the collision, Quartermaster Alfred Olliver (who was walking on to the bridge during the collision) testified that he heard Murdoch give the order "Hard a'port" (moving the tiller all the way to the port (left) side turning the ship to starboard (right)) in what may have been an attempt to swing the aft section of the ship away from the iceberg in a manoeuvre called a "port around" (this could explain his comment to the captain "I intended to port around it").
+During or immediately before the collision, Quartermaster Alfred Olliver (who was walking on to the bridge during the collision) testified that he heard Murdoch give the order "Hard a'port"—moving the tiller all the way to the port (left) side, thus turning the ship to starboard (right)—in what may have been an attempt to swing the aft section of the ship away from the iceberg in a manoeuvre called a "port around" (this could explain his comment to the captain "I intended to port around it").
 The fact that this manoeuvre was executed was supported by other crew members who testified that the stern of the ship never hit the iceberg.
 The orders that Murdoch gave to avoid the iceberg are debated.
 According to Oliver, Murdoch ordered the helm "hard to port" to ward off the stern of the iceberg.
 Hichens and Boxhall made no mention of the order.
 However, since the stern avoided the iceberg, it is likely that the order was given and carried out.